RaajKumar01/Freeroam-World/README.md

  Weapons: https://imgur.com/a/cFmXXO3<br/>

 # Note
-    The development was stopped few days ago.
-I started this gamemode during the COVID-19 pandemic and stopped it at 21st Aug 2020.
+    The development for this script has been stopped.
+I started top script this during the COVID-19 pandemic and stopped it at 21st Aug 2020.
 If you want to continue it, then you can.
 I won't be developing it anymore.
 Thanks you.